Moy-Moi/CodingTest_0519/README.md

    1. Notional prinicpal will between an million and a billion of a curreny.
    2. Becuase Feed 1 deals in EUROs it will run on an ACT/365 (max P=Y=365).
 While Feed 2 uses the GPB and will run on ACT/360 (max P=365; Y=360).
    3. UniqueId is a combination of the Feed ID (F1 or F2), accountRef, and datetime.
+   4. batchId is a combination of "B" (standing for batch), Feed ID (F1 or F2), and the date/time
-   4. Market Name is the name of the cities associated Stock Exchange.
+   5. Market Name is the name of the cities associated Stock Exchange.
-   5. In feed 3, the client name & billing currency associated with each account ref will change daily.
+   6. In feed 3, the client name & billing currency associated with each account ref will change daily.
 6. Feed 1 will send updates to the TP every hour.
 Feed 2 send updates to the TP every 5 mins.
 Feed 3 sends updates once a day.
 Feeds do not save any data after sending to TP.